About Horse SA

 Horse SA provides services for horse owners and the horse community through:

-The collection and dissemination of information through communication channels including the website, e-news, Facebook, face to face meetings and events
+the collection and dissemination of information through communication channels including the website, e-news, Facebook, face to face meetings and events

-Services which support and enable coordination, sustainability, planning, development, knowledge, skills and capacity
+services which support and enable coordination, sustainability, planning, development, knowledge, skills and capacity

 recognition of the horse as a part of our culture and heritage.